artainmo/machine-learning/README.md

 - d indicates partial derivative which is same as gradient
 - @ equals dot product
 - TE is total error of NN output
-- .T is the vector/matrix transposed to allow for dot product calculations
+- .T is the vector/matrix transposed to in some cases allow for dot product calculations
 - C or cost function is used to compute total error
 - C' is used to compute derivative of cost function